 Picking up where I left off, after spending a few days in the beautiful city of Oslo, we flew to London to meet up with the rest of our group.
 We stayed overnight but the next morning we hopped on a Megabus to Amsterdam.
 This was a nine hour ride.
 NINE.
 HOURS.
-But in all honesty it wasn’t that bad.
-I actually highly recommend taking the bus if you can spare the time.
-It tends to be much cheaper than other modes of transportation and you get to see more by ground.
-I managed to sneak in a little shut eye here and there but I was pumped and ready to hit the ground running.
+I have travelled many different ways over the years, but this was probably one of the worst.
+My favourite way to travel is by boat.
+I absolutely love ferries and cruises.
+I think I just find the waves so relaxing and I love the sea air.
+The best trip I ever had was when I booked one of the liverpool cruises around Europe.
+It was so luxurious and it’s easily the best way to travel in my opinion.
+I’m not a massive fan of flying, but at least it’s a lot quicker.
+And there is more room on an aeroplane than there was on this bus.
+I suppose there are some positives of the Megabus, as it tends to be much cheaper than other modes of transportation and you get to see great places little get to visit.
+I managed to sneak in a little shut-eye here and there on the bus but I was pumped and ready to hit the ground running.
 We were arriving just in time for Koninsdag, or King’s Day, which is a national holiday in the Netherlands to acknowledge the King’s birthday and I was ready to get in on the festivities.

 We made it to Amsterdam in the evening and right away I knew that we had arrived!
 We were greeted by bright lights and the fun already in full swing.
 Once we made it into the city we saw that there was a full-fledged carnival set up with games, rides, food booths, you name it!